Phil. 1361/Dr. Freeland Fall 2009

 …it does seem to me that most philosophies of art have been by and large disguised endorsements of the kind of art the philosophers approved of, or disguised criticisms of art the philosopher disapproved, or at any rate theories defined against the historically familiar art of the philosopher’s own time.
 In a way, the philosophy of art has really only been art criticism

-3. Eaton and the Aesthetic
+3. The Aesthetic

-Paper is due Monday, October 12th.
+Paper is due Monday, October 11th.
 Late papers will be marked down.

 Papers must be submitted to the course page on Blackboard/Vista using the Turnitin.com drop box.
 There is no need to submit a paper copy in class.
 Your on-line version will be returned to you with comments on the Blackboard website.
 Be sure to retain your submission receipt from WebCT.
 You will need to submit one essay in the box titled “Take-Home Essay Part 1” and the other essay for “Take-Home Essay Part 2.”